 On January 23, 2015, we amended and restated our \$1.0 billion senior secured revolving credit agreement.
-Under this third amended and restated credit facility, the commitment of the lenders equals the lesser of the aggregate maximum credit amounts of the lenders and the borrowing base, which is determined based on the lenders' estimated value of our oil and natural gas properties.
+Under this credit facility, the commitment of the lenders equals the lesser of the aggregate maximum credit amounts of the lenders and the borrowing base, which is determined based on the lenders' estimated value of our oil and natural gas properties.
 On October 28, 2015, the third amended and restated credit facility was further amended to extend the term of the agreement from February 3, 2017 to February 4, 2019.
 Borrowings under the third amended and restated credit facility may be used for the acquisition of properties, cash distributions, and other general corporate purposes.
 Our regular, semi-annual borrowing base redetermination process resulted in a decrease of the borrowing base from \$550.0 million to \$450.0 million, effective April 15, 2016.
 Our fall 2016 borrowing base redetermination process resulted in an increase in the borrowing base to \$500.0 million, which became effective October 31, 2016.
 Effective April 25, 2017, the borrowing base redetermination resulted in an increase to \$550.0 million.
-As of June 30, 2017, we had outstanding borrowings of \$393.0 million at a weighted-average interest rate of 3.73%.
+On November 1, 2017, we amended and restated the credit agreement again to extend the maturity date thereof for a term of five years, create a swingline facility and make other changes to the hedging and restrictive covenants.
+There was no change to the borrowing base.
+Our credit facility now terminates on November 1, 2022.
+As of September 30, 2017, we had outstanding borrowings of \$362.0 million at a weighted-average interest rate of 3.74%.

-The borrowing base under the third amended and restated credit agreement is redetermined semi-annually, typically in April and October of each year, by the administrative agent, taking into consideration the estimated loan value of our oil and natural gas properties consistent with the administrative agent's normal lending criteria.
+The borrowing base under both the third amended and restated credit agreement and the fourth amended and restated credit agreement is redetermined semi-annually, typically in April and October of each year, by the administrative agent, taking into consideration the estimated loan value of our oil and natural gas properties consistent with the administrative agent's normal lending criteria.
 The administrative agent's proposed redetermined borrowing base must be approved by all lenders to increase our existing borrowing base, and by two-thirds of the lenders to maintain or decrease our existing borrowing base.
 In addition, we and the lenders (at the election of two-thirds of the lenders) each have discretion to have the borrowing base redetermined once between scheduled redeterminations.
+Under the fourth amended and restated credit agreement, we additionally have the right to request a redetermination following acquisition of oil and natural gas properties in excess of 10% of the value of the borrowing base immediately prior to such acquisition.

-Outstanding borrowings under the third amended and restated credit facility bear interest at a floating rate elected by us equal to an alternative base rate (which is equal to the greatest of the Prime rate, the Federal Funds effective rate plus 0.50%, or 1-month LIBOR plus 1.00%) or LIBOR, in each case, plus the applicable margin.
+Outstanding borrowings under the third amended and restated credit agreement and the fourth amended and restated credit agreement bear interest at a floating rate elected by us equal to an alternative base rate (which is equal to the greatest of the Prime rate, the Federal Funds effective rate plus 0.50%, or 1-month LIBOR plus 1.00%) or LIBOR, in each case, plus the applicable margin.
 Through October 2016, the applicable margin ranged from 0.50% to 1.50% in the case of the alternative base rate and from 1.50% to 2.50% in the case of LIBOR, in each case depending on the amount of borrowings outstanding in relation to the borrowing base.
 Subsequent to the closing of our fall redetermination on October 31, 2016, the applicable margin ranges from 1.00% to 2.00% in the case of the alternative base rate and from 2.00% to 3.00% in the case of LIBOR, depending on the borrowings outstanding in relation to the borrowing base.